Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 I do not like hiring systems that reduce a person to a mysterious percentage.

 EMH uses overlap as the main user-facing concept.
-The question is not "is this candidate a 78?"
-The better question is: how much of the job shape is covered by known evidence?
+Instead of asking "is this candidate a 78?", it asks how much of the job shape is covered by known evidence.

 That distinction handles cases that generic scores often get wrong.